neondatabase/website/content/docs/guides/partner-intro.md

 <DetailIconCards>

-<a href="/docs/guides/partner-billing" description="Use the Neon API to configure billing quotas for your customers" icon="setup">Set up usage quotas</a>
+<a href="/docs/guides/partner-billing" description="Use the Neon API to configure consumption quotas for your customers" icon="setup">Set up usage quotas</a>

 </DetailIconCards>